qaware/mcp-server-kickstart/README.md

 Your MCP server will be available at http://localhost:8090/mcp

-If you want to expose a different tool(s), use
+If you want to expose different tool(s), use

 ```
 ./gradlew run --args com.qaware.mcp.tools.McpSourceTool